 2. Demonstrating sufficient means of subsistence:

 a.
-Annexe 32 - If you have a sponsor who lives in Belgium, the university can help you submit your Annexe 32 form as long as this is provided with essential supporting documentation.
+Annexe 32 - If you have a sponsor who lives in Belgium, you can submit a legalised Annexe 32 form with essential supporting documentation via the university.
 This includes:

 - a colour copy of your sponsor's passport or ID